Joey Yung: 2010–2019

-2020–present: COVID-19 and onward
+Since 2020: COVID-19 and onward

 Due to the pandemic, Yung spent most of her time from mid-2020 in China.
 Yung released a Cantonese single in November 2020 entitled "Live in the Moment (東京人壽)".
 This also marked the first time Yung participated in the composition of a song she had co-written with Howie from Dear Jane.
 A special music video for the song was released in December with clips from the Pretty Crazy Tour.
 In February 2021, "Gone with the Flare (煙花紀)" was released.
 The song title was inspired by the lyrics of her 2009 hit song "In Search of Deities (搜神記)" from the album A Time for Us.

 The Pretty Crazy Tour started on 25 January 2021 with two consecutive shows at The Venetian, Las Vegas.
 The third show was held in Atlantic City.
 In Europe, Yung performed in Hague, The Netherlands on 3 March 2020 and in London, England on 9 March 2020.
 With the declaration of the COVID-19 pandemic, the remaining shows in the world tour were either cancelled or postponed.
 In January 2021, Yung joined the second season of the Chinese reality series Sisters Who Make Waves (season 2) which sees 30 women – all established artists in their own right – compete in various singing and dancing challenges weekly.
 Cecilia Cheung is also part of the line-up.
 Yung ranked 2nd during the initial evaluation stage in Episode 1.
 Yung subsequently led her team to victory for the third public performance.
 The fifth and final public performance took place in April 2021 and Yung emerged 4th overall in the final results, thus successfully debuting in a team.

 Yung released a Chinese single, "So Fresh (featuring Dany Lee)," in August 2021.
 She joined The Masked Dancer (season 2) as a judge and participant.
 On 29 September 2021, she released a Cantonese single "After All These (不配)".
 She also directed the accompanying music video.
 During a live session, Yung also revealed that she would be releasing her first Cantonese studio album in 5 years by the end of 2021.

 Personal life

 In June 2012, Wilfred Lau publicly announced their relationship which Yung subsequently confirmed.
 They broke up in 2018.

-She has openly expressed a pro-establishment stance during the 2019-2020 Hong Kong Protests and was featured prominently in a video campaign by the People’s Daily to "oppose violence" and "rebuild Hong Kong."
+She has openly expressed a pro-establishment stance during the 2019-2020 Hong Kong Protests and was featured prominently in a video campaign by the People's Daily to "oppose violence" and "rebuild Hong Kong."
 In March 2021, Yung posted on Weibo, expressing her support for cotton made in Xinjiang, after companies suspended purchasing of cotton from there due to human rights concerns.